In the wake of the expanding coronavirus epidemic, meeting organizers face tough choices about their large group events

-GroupSync—the only totally transparent, accurate and accountable platform in the meeting industry—has an inventory of more than 177,000 properties in 225 countries and territories around the world.
-Proprietary algorithms curate property listings according to a meeting planner’s preferred dates, rooms on peak, needed meeting space, and other relevant details.
+GroupSync — the only totally transparent, accurate and accountable platform in the meeting industry — has an inventory of more than 177,000 properties in 225 countries and territories around the world.
+Proprietary algorithms curate property listings according to an event planner’s preferred dates, rooms on peak, needed meeting space, and other relevant details.
 Listings are unbiased by ad dollars and only presented as viable properties that fit the meeting planner’s stated specifications.

 Peace of mind in uncertain times

-Groups360’s Meetings Advisory Services is the company’s full-service division dedicated to serving planners.
+Groups360’s Meetings Advisory Services is the company’s full-service division dedicated to serving corporate event planners and association meeting planners.
 We understand the needs of trade associations, professional societies and NGOs to show dexterity and adaptability to uncertainties in the marketplace.
-Planners can trade their current hold for a future date while safeguarding the bottom line for both their organization and the impacted destination and keeping supplier relationships strong.
+Event planners can trade their current hold for a future date while safeguarding the bottom line for both their organization and the impacted destination and keeping supplier relationships strong.

-Our transparency, our accountability and our knowledge of the market can be applied today to alleviate potential problems associated with postponing or relocating group events in the wake of the coronavirus epidemic.
-We are the definitive solution for saving time and money on booking group events, and we are the adaptable source to make a change and minimize the consequences of that change.
+Our transparency, accountability and knowledge of the market can be applied today to alleviate potential problems associated with postponing or relocating group events in the wake of the coronavirus epidemic.
+We are the definitive solution for saving time and money on booking groups, and we are the adaptable source to make a change and minimize the consequences of that change.

 It remains unclear how much worse the coronavirus epidemic will become and how long it will last.
 Together, we hope to navigate the uncertainty of the coronavirus until the medical community is able to come up with a vaccine to offset the damages.